kristopolous/DRR/indycast.net/md/about.md

 ### Being an administrator

-Unlike with other projects, a minimal configuration to get a server up and running can be done in **just 6 lines**!
+Unlike with other projects, a minimal configuration to get a server up and running can be done in **[just 6 lines](https://github.com/kristopolous/DRR/blob/master/server/configs/kxlu.txt)**!
-There are 14 example configurations which are about 7 lines each.
+There are [14 example configurations](https://github.com/kristopolous/DRR/tree/master/server/configs) which are about 7 lines each.
+These are the ones that are used in production.
+No kidding.

-There's a script to install dependencies but again, unlike with other things, [it's 12 lines](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) ... so if it doesn't work on your system, just `cat bootstrap.sh` and install the stuff yourself.
+There's a script to install dependencies but again, [it's 12 lines](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) ... so if it doesn't work on your system, just `cat bootstrap.sh` and install the stuff yourself.

 Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ... geez, I hate that.
 No, not here.